javo2002/finnhub_fsa/README.md

-Sure, here's a detailed README file for your GitHub repository:

----

 # Finnhub Financial Sentiment Analysis

 This project is designed to fetch company news data, process it for sentiment analysis, calculate stock trends and volatility, and visualize the correlation between these factors.
 The code is written in Python and leverages several libraries including `requests`, `pandas`, `finnhub`, `concurrent.futures`, and `pytz`.